Gaudy: Cultural references

 The Lord Peter Wimsey mystery Gaudy Night, by Dorothy Sayers, is partly set at such a reunion at a fictional women's college at Oxford.
 Sayers also uses "Gaudy" as the name of one of the bells in The Nine Tailors.

+The Gaudy (1974), set in an unnamed Oxford college, is the first novel in the A Staircase in Surrey quintet by J. I. M. Stewart.